mrmeizongo/Xpilot/README.md

 Two calibration functions are also provided(RECOMMENDED).
 Uncommenting CALIBRATE runs the calibration function and stores the X, Y, and Z accel/gyro biases in non-volatile memory.
 Uncommenting CALIBRATE_DEBUG does same and prints out the calibration values in the serial monitor for inspection.
 Ensure the airplane is held level and still throughout the calibration process.

+Uncomment READ_CALIBRATION_FROM_EEPROM to view stored calibration values in the serial monitor.

 After all debug and calibration operations are complete, be sure to uncomment and reupload Xpilot for normal operation.

 ## Build & Upload